Accessing Social Security Benefits

 - If you are entitled to a cash benefit from one country, you may generally receive it even if you are living in a different country.

-Consult the Regulation 883/2004 on the application of social security schemes to employed persons, to self-employed persons and to members of their families moving within the Community.
+For more information, please consult the Commission’s webpage on social security coordination and the Regulation 883/2004 on the application of social security schemes to employed persons, to self-employed persons and to members of their families moving within the Community.